 If your web browser displays annoying pop-ups

-While browsing the web, if you see a pop-up or alert that offers you a free prize or warns you about a problem with your device, don't believe it.
-These types of pop-ups are usually fraudulent advertisements, designed to trick you into giving the scammer personal information or money.
+While browsing the web, if you see a pop-up or alert that offers you a free prize or warns you about security problems or viruses on your device, don't believe it.
+These types of pop-ups are usually fraudulent advertisements, designed to trick you into downloading damaging software or giving the scammer personal information or money.

 Don't call the number or follow the links to claim the prize or fix the problem.
 Ignore the message and simply navigate away from the page or close the entire window or tab.